leash training for dog

 Preparing for Leash Trainingpreparing for leash training

-Having the appropriate equipment and creating a positive setting for training a dog to walk on a leash is a good idea.
+I have the appropriate equipment and create a positive setting for training a dog to walk on a leash.

 Andalusian dogs, in particular, can require some practice and patience during this new task.
 Initially, they may pull quite hard on the dog's leash as they attempt to explore their surroundings.

-Gentle yet consistent leash pressure is required to get such dogs to walk nicely on a leash.
+Gentle yet consistent leash pressure requires such dogs to walk nicely on a leash.

 This is ample reason not to use old-fashioned choke collars or other devices that constrict the most sensitive area of a dog's neck.